Gobar Roja: Activities of Debera Borbarua

-After installing Gobar on the throne, Debera assumed dictatorial power.
+After installing Gobar on the throne, Lesai Hazarika aka Debera assumed dictatorial power.
 By a series of cold-blooded murders Debera purged the capital of his opponents and rivals, though most of the powerful Ahom nobles were stationed at Guwahati.
 Debera then turned his attention to the Ahom nobles stationed at Guwahati.
 Debera sent his agent Lao Deka, brother of Laluk Sola Borphukan, to Guwahati under the alleged orders of the king and summoned the following nobles to the capital: Ghorakonwar Phukan ex-Borbarua, the brother of Tangachu Rajkhowa, Sologuria Rajkhowa and his son Chanda Rajkhowa, Opar Dayangia Rajkhowa and his brother, and Medelial Rajkhowa and his son.
 When they reached Garhgaon, they were taken to Laotoli where they were killed.
 Debera also planned to kill Lao Deka, the younger brother of Laluk Sola Borphukan, but his execution was postponed to an appropriate occasion in future.